Friedrichswerderscher Friedhof

 Is photography allowed?

-Yes, photography is generally allowed in the cemetery.
-However, it is important to be respectful of the site and those visiting.
+Yes, photography is generally permitted.
+However, visitors are encouraged to be respectful of the environment and the significance of the site.

 Are there guided tours?